HOW TO SUBSCRIBE TO A PODCAST: Helpful Tips for the new listener!

 The hosts have two very different perspectives on the bitter-dolce-vita.
 Host Katy Sewall lived for a year in Rome, choosing (with great difficulty) to leave a successful Public Radio career to move abroad.
 She has continued her search for wonder and belonging since moving back to the States while continually struggling with repatriation.
 Host Tiffany Parks moved to Rome over a decade ago with a determination to stay and make it work no matter what.
 Through the years, she overcame loneliness, joblessness, and illegality becoming both an Italian citizen and a mother during the course of the show.
 Tiffany regularly shares her deep knowledge of Roman history and art too, transforming many episodes into a miniature trips to the eternal city.

 Katy and Tiffany are regularly joined in candid conversation by world-class writers and thinkers.
-Recent guests include science writer Hope Jaren, Jess Walter author of Beautiful Ruins, Tin House's Rob Spillman, historian Mary Beard, journalists Tom Vanderbilt, Emily Witt, Alan Burdick and Erik Vance, actress Jane Alexander, NPR book reviewer Nancy Pearl, and observation specialist Amy Herman, among so many others.
+Recent guests include Pulitzer Prize winning author Anthony Doerr (All the Light we Cannot See) science writer Hope Jaren (Lab Girl), Cambridge Scholar Robert MacFarlane (Underland), National Book Award finalist Jess Walter (Beautiful Ruins), Mortician Caitlin Doughty (From Here to Eternity), New York Times best-selling therapist Lori Gottlieb (Maybe You Should Talk to Someone), Tin House's Rob Spillman (All Tomorrow's Parties), historian Mary Beard (SPQR) and Hallie Rubenhold (The Five), journalists Tom Vanderbilt, Emily Witt, Alan Burdick and Erik Vance, actress Jane Alexander, NPR book reviewer Nancy Pearl, and observation specialist Amy Herman, among so many others.

-New episode are released every Monday focused on a specific theme.
+New episodes are released every Monday focused on a specific theme.
+On Thursday, a second mini-episode often takes you to Rome or onto the streets of Seattle.
 The conversation is candid and funny, but crafted - not just two people turning on a mic.
 (Katy does have a Public Radio background after all.)
 Whether you’re living overseas, or not — or not yet — join us and start imagining the possibilities for your life.

 SUBSCRIBE and join the community.